 The preliminary condemnation order starts the process of determining just compensation.
-Within 30 days of entry of a preliminary condemnation order, the condemnee shall file a statement of the condemnee's claim of just compensation.
-If within 20 days of service of the condemnee's claim the condemnor fails to accept the claim, the court will appoint condemnation commissioners.
+Within 30 days of entry of a preliminary condemnation order, the condemnee files a statement of the condemnee's claim of just compensation.
+If within 20 days of service of the condemnee's claim the condemnor fails to accept the claim, the court appoints condemnation commissioners.